 - 1. Model your planning problem as a class that implements the interface Solution, for example the class Noueens. - 2.
 Configure a solver, for example a First Fit and Tabu Search solver for any NQueens instance. - 3.
 Load a problem data set from your data layer, for example a 4 Queens instance.
 That is the planning problem. - 4.
-Solve it with Solver.solve(planningProblem). - 5.
-Get the best solution found by the Solver with Solver. getBestSolution().
+Solve it with Solver.solve(planningProblem) which returns the best solution found.